About The Great Outdoors

 Hanna Lindon, contributing editor

 Hanna Lindon is a freelance adventure travel journalist who writes about walking, scrambling and all things outdoors.
-She’s been working with The Great Outdoors for over ten years, covering everything from first-person backpacking tales (often with a dollop of disaster thrown in) to interviews, opinion pieces and advice articles.
+She’s been a part of The Great Outdoors team for over ten years, covering everything from first-person backpacking tales (often with a dollop of disaster thrown in) to interviews, opinion pieces and advice articles.
 She has a young family and lives a long way from any mountains (in the lovely but none-too-lofty South Downs), which makes it all the more special when she does manage to steal away for some summit time.

 James Forrest, contributing editor

 James Forrest is a former newspaper reporter turned outdoors and adventure travel writer.
 He is the author of Mountain Man: 446 Mountains.
 Six Months.
 One record-breaking adventure, which was awarded The Great Outdoors‘ book of the year in 2019.
 He is best-known for completing a three-year mission to climb 1,001 mountains across the UK and Ireland.
 He has also completed a solo, self-supported round of all 214 Wainwrights in 14 days and 11 hours, and hiked 500 miles from Ben Nevis to Snowdon via Scafell Pike in 17 days.